 HMI

-HMI stands for Human-Machine Interface, meaning the screen, buttons, or controls a person uses to interact with a device.
-For this product, it suggests the display is intended for control panels, dashboards, robot faces, or other user-facing interfaces.
+HMI stands for Human-Machine Interface, meaning the screen, buttons or controls a person uses to interact with a device.
+Describing something as suited to HMI use suggests it is intended for user-facing applications such as control panels, dashboards or instrument displays.

 LED